TerrapinATL/linux-audio-moode-prep/linux.audio.flac-cleanup-guide-v8.md

 ---

-07. Step 3 – Strip Invalid Metadata Headers (selective use for files that fail in above scripts)
+07. Step 3 – Strip Invalid Metadata Headers (Selective use for files that fail in above scripts).

 ---